Looking for HR metrics dashboard examples? Keep on reading.

 5. Human Resources Dashboard

-The human resources dashboard is one of the most common types of dashboards used today.
+The human resources dashboard is one of the most common dashboards used today.
 It is an integral tool for human resource professionals.
-The main reason this type of dashboard is so popular is that it offers them a complete overview of all aspects of their department including insight into employee performance.
-It is an HR analytics dashboard that gives them access to a wide range of information about each member of staff.
+This type of dashboard is so popular because it offers them a complete overview of all aspects of their department, including insight into employee performance.
+An HR analytics dashboard gives them access to a wide range of information about each staff member.

 One of the best things about the best HR dashboards is that they are easy to create.
 You don’t need to hire expensive consultants or spend hours working on spreadsheets.
-All you need to do is log onto your company’s website and start creating your own.
+All you need to do is log onto your company’s website and create your own.

-Once you’ve created your dashboard, you’ll have a ton of options.
+Once you’ve created your dashboard, you’ll have many options.

 These include: